vxcall/Dainsleif/README.md

 $ make
 ```

+**2. Build project using Visual Studio**

+You can grab a source code for Visual Studio users from [release](https://github.com/s3pt3mb3r/HACK4CSGO/releases).

+You can find `HACK4CSGO.sln` file in `/build` directory.

 **Either way you get the HACK4CSGO.dll, you can now inject it to the game with any DLL injector such as [GH injector](https://guidedhacking.com/resources/guided-hacking-dll-injector.4/) :)**

+### WORNING :rotating_light:

+Keep your eyes on the `offset.h` in my repository.

+If your game crashes immediately just after you start the hack, that means your offset.h is outdated.

+Copy and Paste contents in `offset.h` from mine to yours.

 # Menu :green_book: